 To accomodate summer class schedules, the tuition waiver under the free class policy will be determined by the employee's hire or termination date in relation to the official class schedule (begin and end date).
 Tuition waiver will be applied fully to classes that are scheduled within the employment period of the employee, and prorated for classes that fall outside of the employment period.
 Class schedule is based on the official class dates and not completion of the coursework.

 A regular full-time faculty/salaried employee's spouse may apply for admission to a school within the University for non-doctoral study.
 A spouse who qualifies for admission is eligible for up to 4 (four) credits free plus 50% discount for the remainder of credits taken each semester (not applicable to discounted classes, doctoral work, and classes excluded in the employee benefit in section 4:6-100).
 He/she may be admitted to a course to which enrollment is limited only if there is room after tuition paying students have been first accommodated.
-A course shall not be offered for an employees spouse when the number of tuition-paying students does not justify offering the course.
-Spouses admitted to courses on this basis shall pay the regular application fee or late registration fee.
+A course shall not be offered for an employee’s spouse when the number of tuition-paying students does not justify offering the course.
+Spouses admitted to courses on this basis shall pay the regular application fee, general, or late registration fee.

-The cost of free class is a forgiveness of tuition that is available to qualified employee's spouses who occupy available positions in a regularly scheduled class and thus does not include independent study, directed reading, private music lessons, practicums, clinical experiences, or any instruction outside of the normal classroom setting.
+The tuition waiver is a forgiveness of tuition that is available to qualified employee's spouses who occupy available positions in a regularly scheduled class and thus does not include independent study, directed reading, private music lessons, practicums, clinical experiences, or any instruction outside of the normal classroom setting.
 (Online classes may be included if they meet the other criteria for the class)